 Introduction to Automatic Translations

-Our Automatic Translations feature allows researchers to automatically translate participant responses, study configurations, and exported data within the platform.
+Our Automatic Translations feature allows researchers to automatically translate participant responses, study configurations, and data available for export within the platform.
 This eliminates the need for manual translations, making it easier to review and analyze multilingual responses in a single language.
-Translations are available in real-time, ensuring that study data remains accessible and consistent across different languages.

 Enabling Automatic Translations